NrsSystems/docs/vape-detect/installation-process.md

 ---
 title: Device Installation Process
-abstract: This page explains how to physically install your VapeDetect duct-mounted sensor.
+abstract: This page explains how to physically install your VapeDetect duct-mounted or standalone sensor.
 ---
 See the [Device Installation and Setup Requirements page](installation-reqs.md) before starting the installation process for important information on the [tools required](installation-reqs.md#tools-required), [ordering the sampling tubes](installation-reqs.md#ordering-the-sampling-tubes), and [choosing the location of your device](installation-reqs.md#location).